 #for cPouta CentOS/ScientificLinux/Ubuntu 16.04 VMs ssh cloud-user@public-ip -i keyfile.pem #for cPouta Ubuntu 18.04 VMs ssh ubuntu@public-ip -i keyfile.pem #for ePouta CentOS/ScientificLinux/Ubuntu 16.04 VMs ssh cloud-user@vm-ip -i keyfile.pem #for ePouta Ubuntu 18.04 VMs ssh ubuntu@vm-ip -i keyfile.pem

 With the default CSC images, when you try logging in as root, you get a message that tells you which username to use instead.
 Some third-party images may use the root account directly or a completely different username.

 Instead of specifying the path to the key to use for the SSH connection each time, you can use an SSH agent.
 To use a SSH agent in your local Linux or Mac OS X machine, start a shell and run the following commands:

 ssh-agent /bin/bash ssh-add ~/.ssh/keyname.pem

-Now you should be able to connect to the public Floating IP of your VM in cPouta (or VM local IP in case of ePouta) using SSH.
-The public and private IPs of your VMs are visible in the web UI if you are unsure what they are.
-Once the key has been loaded, you can use the SSH agent:
+Now you should be able to connect to the public floating IP of your VM in cPouta (or VM local IP in case of ePouta) using SSH without the need of specifying the key:

-#for cPouta VMs ssh -A cloud-user@public-ip #for ePouta VMs ssh -A cloud-user@vm-ip
+#for cPouta VMs ssh cloud-user@public-ip #for ePouta VMs ssh cloud-user@vm-ip